Virú culture: Huaca Santa Clara

 The excavations at Huaca Santa Clara tell us the nature of the relationship between the Moche leaders and the Gallinazo community.
 This site was originally believed to be a classic Moche settlement but through architectural assessment and ceramic evidence, Huaca Santa Clara was a ‘flourishing’ Gallinazo community.
 Huaca Santa Clara was a midsized administrative settlement built by members of the Virú polity on the flanks of a small hill that dominates the center of the valley floor.
-It’s suggested that this site severed as an important node in Virú’s valley-wide administrative network because it is the only entry point from the highlands.
+It’s suggested that this site served as an important node in Virú’s valley-wide administrative network because it is the only entry point from the highlands.
 This is important to the site because the major irrigation canal intakes are located in the highlands near the entry point.

 Huaca Santa Clara consists of a series of adobe platforms and multiple terraces, built on the flanks of Cerro Cementerio.
 There are four large, interconnected adobe buildings: one located on the top of the hill known as the main platform, and one on each of the three terraces.
-There were hundred of fragments of decorative war maces found around the base of the main platform.
+There were hundreds of fragments of decorative war maces found around the base of the main platform.
 These architectural ornaments are well known in the art of both Gallinazo and Moche cultures, where they adorn the roof of important buildings.
 The maces were exclusive to this region of the site so their use was restricted to the top of the structure.